CPCS – GP referral pathway

 From 1st November 2020, the CPCS was extended across England to include referrals from general practices as well as from NHS 111.

-GPs can refer patients to community pharmacies to receive a CPCS consultation for minor illness (unlike NHS 111, GPs cannot refer patients for an urgent supply of a medicine or appliance).
+Once preparatory work has been undertaken at a local level, GPs can refer patients to community pharmacies to receive a CPCS consultation for minor illness (unlike NHS 111, GPs cannot refer patients for an urgent supply of a medicine or appliance).

 Click on a heading below for further information.